boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > **anarcat**: Oh yeah, that's pretty familiar.
 > My mutualist hab also uses a work-group structure kind of like that, and we also have public vote participation of around twelve percent.
+> And the working-group proposals usually go through.

 Some working-groups also have access to specialized hardware or blueprints that the general populace may not be allowed; for example, Defense working-groups may have access to military weaponry that the general populace does not.
 Some working-groups may also have special authority granted to them or their members; Civil Peace and Justice working-groups, for example, have the power to act as a peace-force and judicial system, respectively, and they can grant the authority to their members to act as peace officers, social workers, public prosecutors, or public defenders.
 Many working-groups have internal training and qualification systems; Civil Peace, Civil Justice, Engineering, and Education working-groups all typically train and qualify their members.
 (The structure of Education working-groups is interesting: they spend more time on certifying teachers and developing materials than on direct education.
-Learning is often at the learner's discretion, and "off-line.")
+Learning is often undertaken independantly, at the learner's discression.)

 Of course, working-groups are as dependent on volunteers as the rest of the collective, and so the amount of training and professional work they can do is limited; still, the permanent working-groups represent a reserve of expertise that many other outer-system autonomist societies fail to establish at all.